 3. You are happier

 According to a study by a Neuroscientist, Sara Lazar, when you meditate, the Amygdala in the brain, which is responsible for controlling stress and anxiety, shrinks.
 When this reduction happens, automatically we too experience lesser bouts of anxiety, stress, and fear.
 Thus, it makes us a happier person.

 You will age, and no one can stop that.
 However, what can be done is- slow the process.
 Meditation slows the aging process on a cellular level for people who practice Meditation regularly.
 As you age, your DNA and protein caps can only divide up to a certain period after which it stops.
 Meditation helps you slow down this process and keeps you healthier and younger- looking even in your later years.

 When you meditate, you become more aware of your needs.
 Hence, you are going to eat right, sleep right, and build a fitness regime around your busy lifestyle.
 When you start doing so, your body will reciprocate better from all the love that it is receiving, which in turn makes your metabolism stronger.
 Thus, you are more immune to even small cold and flu which are prevalent during the start of each season, leave alone the big illnesses.

 Now that you know the benefits of doing Meditation, here are some Meditation techniques that you can try out.
 Some of these techniques need the expert supervision of a teacher, so that you do not end up hurting yourself.
-Let us see what these techniques are and how are they good for us.
+You can join a yoga teacher training or yoga retreat in Rishikesh to learn various Meditation techniques.